cloudius-systems/capstan/Documentation/generated/CLI.md

    capstan package compose [command options] image-name

 OPTIONS:
    --size value, -s value          total size of the target image (use M or G suffix) (default: "10G") --update                        updates the existing target VM by uploading only modified files --verbose, -v                   verbose mode
-   --run value             the command line to be executed in the VM --pull-missing, -p      attempt to pull packages missing from a local repository --boot value            specify default config_set name to boot unikernel with (repeatable, will be run left to right) --env value             specify value of environment variable e.g. PORT=8000 (repeatable) --fs value              specify type of filesystem: zfs or rofs --require value         specify extra package dependency
+   --run value                     the command line to be executed in the VM --pull-missing, -p              attempt to pull packages missing from a local repository --boot value                    specify default config_set name to boot unikernel with (repeatable, will be run left to right)
+   --env value                     specify value of environment variable e.g. PORT=8000 (repeatable) --fs value                      specify type of filesystem: zfs or rofs --require value                 specify extra package dependency --loader_image value, -l value  the base loader image (default: "osv-loader")

 ```